15 Personalized Sales Email Samples That Actually Book Meetings (2026)

 Hi [Name], Most [job title]s at [company type] tell me [specific pain] is their biggest friction right now.
 [Product] removes it.
 [Specific outcome for similar company].
 Is [pain] on your radar, or have you solved it another way?
 [Name]

-Why it converts: The 'or have you solved it another way?' question invites a real reply rather than a binary yes/no.
+Why it works: The 'or have you solved it another way?' question invites a real reply rather than a binary yes/no. Open-ended CTAs outperform closed questions by 2x in cold email.

 Subject: the [role] version of this problem